meta-llama/llama-recipes/recipes/responsible_ai/llama_guard/README.md

 <!-- markdown-link-check-disable -->
 Llama Guard is a language model that provides input and output guardrails for LLM deployments.
 For more details, please visit the main [repository](https://github.com/facebookresearch/PurpleLlama/tree/main/Llama-Guard).

-This folder contains an example file to run Llama Guard inference directly.
+This folder contains example notebooks on running Llama Guard stand alone and validating Llama Guard performance against a reference dataset.
+The dataset is not provided, only the format in which it should be to use the scripts out of the box.
+Additionally, Llama Guard is being used as an optional safety checker when running the regular Llama [inference script](../../inference/local_inference/inference.py).

 ## Requirements
 1. Access to Llama guard model weights on Hugging Face.
 To get access, follow the steps described [here](https://github.com/facebookresearch/PurpleLlama/tree/main/Llama-Guard#download)
 2. Llama recipes package and it's dependencies [installed](https://github.com/albertodepaola/llama-recipes/blob/llama-guard-data-formatter-example/README.md#installation)
-3. A GPU with at least 21 GB of free RAM to load both 7B models quantized.
+3. A big enough GPU to load the models

-## Llama Guard inference script
+## Llama Guard inference notebook
 For testing, you can add User or User/Agent interactions into the prompts list and the run the script to verify the results.
 When the conversation has one or more Agent responses, it's considered of type agent.